 - The driver lost control of the truck due to the high speed, mechanical failures, road holes, bad weather, cargo shifts, and other unfortunate occurrences.
-This happens in 29% of all truck accidents, and truck accident lawyers try to prove it by interrogating witnesses, requesting a technical expertise, or investigating the scene of the accident.
+This happens in 29% of all truck accidents, and truck accident lawyers try to prove it by interrogating witnesses, requesting technical expertise, or investigating the scene of the accident.

 - The driver rear-ended the vehicle in front of them.
 It happens in 22% of all truck accidents, as some truck drivers are aggressive, drive at high speeds, fail to keep a safe distance from the cars in front of them, fall asleep behind the wheel, or divert their attention from the road to their smartphone.

 As an experienced truck accident lawyer already knows, fatigue is the main cause of truck drivers’ mistakes in traffic.
 Truck drivers have to cover long routes, sometimes in record time, and sleeping in improper conditions.
 They rarely get the rest they need, so fatigue steps in causes drivers to:

 - Fall asleep at the wheel

 - Suffer a heart attack or a seizure